 Company Owners have full company permissions as Full Admins do.
 However, only the company owner has permission to delete the company.

 Next, in the Company Administrators settings, BOS gives you the ability to invite your teammates to help out with the administration tasks.
-There are two types of system admins: Full Admin and Basic Admin.
+There are two types of system admins: Full Admin and Limited Admin.

 - Full Admins